 Chromium 6 is a highly toxic metal that is not regulated by the EPA.
 According to testing conducted by the Environmental Working Group, Atlanta had Chromium 6 levels ranging between 0.094 - 0.21 ppb (94 - 210 ppt), with an average Chromium 6 level of 0.15 ppb (150 ppt), which is over 10 times the level generally accepted as safe.
 The California EPA has acknowledged that ingesting Chromium 6 through drinking water can increase the risk of stomach cancer and reproductive issues.

 Disinfection Byproducts (DBPs) In Atlanta Drinking Water

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each customer's water.
-The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Atlanta, but our filters provide broad protection against a wide range of additional contaminants found in Atlanta's tap water.
+The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Atlanta water, but all of our filters also include broad protection against a wide range of contaminants.
+Questions?
+Email us at [email protected].

 Hydroviv's drinking water filters carry NSF certifications to Standard 42 (aesthetic effects--Chlorine Removal) and Standard 53 (health effects--Lead, VOCs, and PFOA/PFOS removal), and are independently tested to remove hundreds of contaminants.

 Please Share This Atlanta Water Quality Article With Anyone You Think Would Benefit From The Information!